opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 ### Send Message using Telnet

-To send a message, first run the IndependentPlugin :
+To send a message, first run the OpenSearch-SDK :

 ```
 ./gradlew run